 It may seem to you that what you do or don’t do will make little difference.
 Actually it is the little things we do as habit that are cumulative.
 Over time they add up to something much greater.
 Because they are small things, they require little more energy than washing the dishes or brushing your teeth.

 Here’s an example of how your willingness to expend just a little extra effort routinely will make a difference.
-In 2008 the materials that were put into the bins at Perkins & Waters Streets totaled 307.5 tons.
-By taking the extra effort to separate all paper (newspaper, flattened cardboard, office paper, junk mail, paperboard, etc) and put clean paper into the capped big white container, you saved about the Solid Waste District (Rush County government ) over $5,000.
+By taking the extra effort to separate all paper (newspaper, flattened cardboard, office paper, junk mail, paperboard, etc) and put clean paper into the big green capped containers, you saved about the Solid Waste District (Rush County government ) over $3,000.
 If recyclers were willing to sort more of their recycling, we could save even more money.